Look What You Made Me Do: Commercial performance

 "Look What You Made Me Do" also debuted at number one on the Irish Singles Chart on September 1, 2017, and became Swift's first song to top the chart in Ireland.
 "Look What You Made Me Do" opened at number one in Australia on September 2, 2017, becoming her fifth track to top the ARIA Charts.
 It spent another week at the summit.
-The song has been certified Platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
+The song has been certified seven-times platinum by the Australian Recording Industry Association (ARIA).
 After debuting at number one on the Canadian Hot 100, "Look What You Made Me Do" was also certified Platinum by Music Canada for shipments of 80,000 units on September 14, 2017.
-In New Zealand, "Look What You Made Me Do" entered at the number one spot on September 4, 2017, becoming Swift's fourth chart-topping single there.
+In New Zealand, "Look What You Made Me Do" entered the number one spot on September 4, 2017, becoming Swift's fourth chart-topping single there.
 In the Philippines, "Look What You Made Me Do" debuted at number seven on the Philippine Hot 100 in its first week.
 A week later, it ascended to the number one spot, ending the ten-week reign of "Despacito".

 Music video

 Production and release

 Preparation for the music video began in January 2017, while the shooting took place in May.
 The dance was choreographed by Tyce Diorio, who had previously worked with Swift on the video for her 2014 single "Shake It Off".
 Swift's makeup as a zombie was done by Bill Corso.
-Post-production of the video lasted until the morning of its release.
+Post-production of the video lasted until the morning of its release date.
 A 20-second music video teaser was released on Good Morning America on August 25.

 The song's music video premiered on August 27, 2017, at the 2017 MTV Video Music Awards.
-The video broke the record for most-watched video within 24 hours by achieving 43.2 million views on YouTube in its first day.
+The video broke the record for the most-watched video within 24 hours by achieving 43.2 million views on YouTube on its first day.
 It topped the 27.7 million Vevo views Adele's "Hello" attracted in that timeframe, as well as the 36 million YouTube views of Psy's "Gentleman" video.
 It was viewed at an average 30,000 times per minute in its first 24 hours, with views reaching over three million views per hour.

-It was also reported that the diamonds used in a scene were authentic.
-The diamonds, loaned from celebrity jeweler Neil Lane, were said to be worth over $10 million, hence triggering tight security measures.
-The video, widely considered to be Swift's best and one of pop music's most iconic comebacks, was named the fifth-best music video of 2017 by Rolling Stone and seventh-best music video of 2017 by Billboard.
-In 2019, it was ranked as the most iconic pop video of the 2010s by PopSugar.
+The video was named the fifth-best music video of 2017 by Rolling Stone and the seventh-best music video of 2017 by Billboard.
 In 2020, Parade ranked the video 20th on the list of 71 Best Music Videos of All Time.
-As of now, the video has amassed over 1.49 billion views.